flutter/flutter-intellij/CONTRIBUTING.md

 See `TestCommand` in `tool/plugin/lib/plugin.dart` for more options.

-The plugin tool unpacks the dependencies required to run tests, including the correct version of IntelliJ.
-Once that's been done it is possible to run tests directly with Gradle:
+It is also possible to run tests directly with Gradle, which would allow passing more command-line arguments:

 ```
 ./gradlew test